evkx/evkx.github.io/content/models/bmw/i7/i7_eDrive50/_index.md

 ## Climate system

 You can choose from two different climate systems.
-The standard climate system supports different temperatures in two zone for the driver and passenger.
+The standard climate system supports different temperatures in two zones for the driver and passenger.
 The comfort climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.

 ## Comfort